Failure to Yield Accidents in DC

 The impact of failure to yield violations is clear across Washington, DC’s roadways.
 These collisions occur in several recurring forms, each posing unique dangers to motorists, cyclists, and pedestrians:

 • T-bone or side-impact collisions represent the most common and dangerous type of failure to yield accident occurring at intersections.
 When a driver runs a red light or fails to yield during a left turn, they often strike the side of another vehicle, creating a “T” shape.
 These accidents are often severe because vehicle sides have less protection than front or rear areas, and impact often occurs at the driver or passenger compartment.
-More than half of all fatal intersection accidents are T-bone collisions.
+According to the National Highway Traffic Safety Administration (NHTSA), in 2024, nearly half of all fatal intersection accidents in DC were T-bone collisions.

 • Rear-end collisions occur when drivers fail to yield while merging or when the yielding driver stops but the following driver doesn’t.
 These commonly happen at highway on-ramps and merge lanes, traffic circle entries, and construction zone merges.